javascript-tutorial/en.javascript.info/2-ui/3-event-details/10-onload-ondomcontentloaded/article.md

 Page lifecycle events:

 - `DOMContentLoaded` event triggers on `document` when DOM is ready.
-We can apply Javascript to elements at this stage.
+We can apply JavaScript to elements at this stage.
   - All scripts are executed except those that are external with `async` or `defer`
   - Images and other resources may still continue loading.
 - `load` event on `window` triggers when the page and all resources are loaded.
 We rarely use it, because there's usually no need to wait for so long.